What is the Historic District Feasibility Study?

 Historic Wallingford is an all-volunteer neighborhood non-profit organization with a mission to foster an awareness of and appreciation for Wallingford’s history and architecture.

 With support from King County’s cultural funding agency, 4Culture, Historic Wallingford is sponsoring a historic district feasibility study to be directed by preservation consultant Northwest Vernacular.
-The study will involve gathering previously compiled histories, historic resource surveys, and neighborhood plans followed by neighborhood walks to observe and document what survives.
-The social and cultural history of our community will also be a focus of the study, so we may better understand the people who built Wallingford and have called this place home.
-Historic Wallingford needs strong volunteer involvement to complete the study.
+The study involves gathering previously compiled histories, historic resource surveys, and neighborhood plans followed by neighborhood walks to observe and document what survives.
+The social and cultural history of our community is also be a focus of the study, so we may better understand the people who built Wallingford and have called this place home.
+Historic Wallingford is grateful for the involvement of dedicated volunteers to complete the study.

 Using the information gathered, the study will offer guidance on what areas in the neighborhood may qualify for historic district designation, most likely through a listing in the National Register of Historic Places, which is an honorary designation.
 Such a designation could stimulate pride in our neighborhood and bring awareness to the value of Wallingford’s historic built environment.